 You have three hours to turn this item in for Honesty credit, otherwise it will cease to be a quest item.

 "Lost" items can be returned to any of the Virtue Towns (Britain, Yew, Moonglow, Trinsic, Skara Brae, New Magincia, Jhelom and Minoc) for Honesty credit.
-If the owner of the lost item happens to hail from a particular city you will get double credit for turning the item into that city, whereas a turn-in to the actual owner will yield quadruple credit.
+If the owner of the lost item happens to hail from a particular city you will get double credit for turning the item into that city.

 Note that if you find an item in Trammel, you will find the owner in a Trammel city, not the Felucca version, and vice versa.
 Keep this in mind if you are having trouble finding the owner of a object.